 This should make a selection of all your buttons.
 Make a new layer above your navigation background layer and go to Edit > Stroke and add a white 2px stroke.
 Do the same again, but this time make it a black 1px stroke.

 Set the stroke layers Blending Mode to Overlay and the Opacity to 50%.
 22 Select the Type Tool, and with the typeface ‘Helvetica Neue‘ selected, create some dummy text on your navigation buttons.
 Make sure you keep your text straight, this way when it comes to coding the design we can use actual text instead of images, much more browser and search engine friendly!
-When your dummy text is finished, open the Layer Styles for your type layer and use the following Drop Shadow settings.

 Concentrating on the Main Content!

 Go to Edit > Free Transform and in the top settings bar change the width and height to 95%.
 This should shrink the layer, making it fit nicely in our main content body.
 Apply the changes.

 24 You may notice the 1px line and curved corner on the duplicate layer – we don’t want this, so we need to delete it.
 Select the Rectangular Marquee Tool (M) and chop the bottom of the layer of by making a selection and pressing the Delete or Backspace key.
 25 Open the Layer Styles for our new duplicated layer and select Gradient Overlay.

 Select the White to Transparent gradient, and change the white color to #262d36 which is the same color we used in our footer.
 Drop the Opacity of the Gradient Overlay to 10%.
 You can see the settings in the screenshot below.

 26 Go to View > New Guide.
 With vertical selected, enter 640px; this will find the center of the canvas.
 Select the Horizontal Type Tool (T) and enter a couple of lines of text, such as ‘Most Played Games‘ and ‘Most Viewed Programs‘.

 Leave the text white.
 27 Open the Layer Styles for your new type layer and apply a Drop Shadow using the following settings.
 28 Select the Rectangular Marquee Tool (M).

 Then, in the Options bar, change the style to Fixed, and set the width and height to 125px.
 29 Make a new layer above all others and call it ‘Placeholder Thumbs‘.
 On this layer we’re basically going to make several place holders for the most played games and most viewed programs.

 Fill the selection, and then using the Shift + Cursor keys, move the selection to the right, fill the selection, and then repeat again.
 When you’ve done one row, duplicate the layer and move it down with the Move Tool (V).
 When it is in position you can press Cmd + E (or Ctrl + E on Windows) to merge the two layers together.

 30 Create some more dummy text beneath your placeholders.
 Try to jazz things up a little bit here to add some interest; I hit the Tab key a couple of times on the first two lines and entered a fancy letter.
 31 Repeat the step again, this time adding two paragraphs of dummy text in the footer of your design.